Arto Annila, Dr., Prof.

 Pernu TK, Annila A. Natural emergence.
 Complexity 2012 17, 44–47. (pdf) doi:10.1002/cplx.21388

-Novel qualities will materialize when quanta from surroundings incorporate into a system and thereby open up new modes of interactions.
+New qualities will materialize when surrounding quanta incorporate to the system and thereby open up new motional modes.

 Koskela M, Annila A. Looking for LUCA.
 Genes 2012 3, 81–87. (pdf)

-The quest for the last universal common ancestor is an unattainable attempt that indicates impaired understanding of what life actually is.
+The unattainable quest for the last universal common ancestor implies impaired understanding of what life actually is.

 Annila A, Annila E. The significance of sex.
 BioSystems 2012 110, 156–161. (pdf)